oscaracena/pygattlib/README.md

 Receiving notifications
 -----------------------

-To receive notifications from remote device, you need to overwrite the `on_notification` method of `GATTRequester`.
-This method is called each time a notification arrives, and has two params: the handle where the notification was produced, and a string with the data that came in the notification event.
+To receive notifications from a remote device, you will need to enable them on each characteristic (that supports notifications or indications).

 The following is a brief example:

 ```python
 from gattlib import GATTRequester